microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBITable.md

 ```

 ## DESCRIPTION
-etrieves a list of Power BI tables in the dataset that match the specified search criteria.
+Retrieves a list of Power BI tables in the dataset that match the specified search criteria.
 Before you run this command, make sure you log in using Login-PowerBIServiceAccount.

 ## EXAMPLES